AndraRaco/App-Receipt-Scanner/README.md

 # App-Receipt-Scanner

 An Android app (written in Kotlin) that scans a receipt and calculates how much an individual should pay/tip.
+Let's imagine for a moment how easy will it be to use this app as opposed to everyone having to calculate its share.
+The very first advantage is the fact that there will be no mistakes and we must be realistic, more often than not, splitting the bil results in a lot of mistakes.
+We either forgot to add a product or we even forgot that we have consumed it or virtually we mistype a number when we try to calculate and just with a simple mistake like that, everything goes south.
+This app makes it everything easy for us, which I believe is just the primary scope of day-to-day technology.

 ## Requirements

 - !!!!!!DE ADAUGAT!!!!!!!